 Wheel brakes are normally used to slow the aircraft down during landing roll on the runway and to aid in directional control during ground handling operations as taxiing, steering and parking.

 In small GA aircraft the brakes are connected to the main landing gear only and are usually operated independently from each other, meaning a left and right foot pedal/ brake.

 The brake systems are operated by hydraulic pressure and the rudder pedals have the brakes installed on top and are toe operated.
 Some aircraft use heel brakes or even with separate levers in the cockpit operated by hand (e.g. Pipistrel, DynAero MCR and Tecnam).

 The wheel brakes are usually made of the disc type, but on some exotic aircraft the drum type with two brake shoes inside is still being used.
 You will remember them from old ancient (sometimes called classic) cars too.

 With this model the two brake shoes are operated by either pneumatic (air) or hydraulic (oil) pressure or maybe even manually with a cable (very rare and usually these were used on the parking brakes).
 You will not see these on modern aircraft anymore.
 Inside there are a couple of springs attached to the shoes to make sure that the brake contacts the drum evenly as friction will try to move them slightly.
 The springs also make sure that the shoes retracts when brake pressure is released.

 Very popular as they are lightweight and the disc sits between the braking pads clamping them when brake pressure is applied.
-For heavier aircraft multiple brake calipers and or multiple discs can be used to increase braking capacity.
+For heavier aircraft multiple brake calipers and or multiple discs can be used to increase braking power capacity.

 The brake disc is made from steel and bolted onto the wheel and rotates with it.
 The clamping part, caliper, contains two brake pads and is self centering.
 When brakes are applied the oil pressure moves a piston cylinder arrangement inside the caliper and the pads will clamp the disc.
 Resulting in an even pressure on both sides.